Live Satellite View of Your House

 Locating Your City, Street, and House:

 Yes, the app allows users to find their city, street, and house.
-However, addresses in the CIS space may not be recognized as well, so coordinates may give better results when searching for satellite images of your property.
+However, addresses in some regions may not be recognized as well, so coordinates may give better results.

 View Modes: